jamescherti/outline-indent.el/README.md

 ### Adjusting the indentation offset

-You can adjust the `outline-indent-default-offset` according to your preferences.
+You can adjust the `outline-indent-default-indent-offset` according to your preferences.
 While the default value of 1 is suitable for most modes, setting the correct offset ensures that promote and demote functions correctly adjust the indentation of blocks.
 For instance:
 ```
 ;; Python
 (dolist (hook '(python-mode python-ts-mode-hook))
   (add-hook hook #'(lambda()
-                     (setq-local outline-indent-default-offset 4))))
+                     (setq-local outline-indent-default-indent-offset 4))))

 ;; YAML
 (dolist (hook '(yaml-mode yaml-ts-mode-hook))
   (add-hook hook #'(lambda()
-                     (setq-local outline-indent-default-offset 2)))
+                     (setq-local outline-indent-default-indent-offset 2)))
 ```

 This configuration sets a different indentation offset for Python and YAML modes to better align with their typical coding styles.